leymannx/csv_unpublish/README.md

-# csv_unpublish
+# CSV Unpublish
-Custom Drupal 7 module to publish or unbublish a list of NIDs from an uploaded CSV
+Custom Drupal 7 module to Retrieve multiple NIDs from an uploaded CSV to publish or unpublish multiple nodes at once.